 In May 2015, the Metro Mayors Coalition convened to sign a historic Climate Preparedness Commitment.
 The mayors and managers pledged to work together to prepare the region for climate change and to reduce greenhouse gas emissions.
-As part of the summit, the Coalition also launched an ongoing task force to guide collaborative efforts that address vulnerabilities in the region’s communities and shared infrastructure.
-In 2016, the Taskforce communities signed a second agreement, this time focused on Climate Mitigation.
-Inspired by the Paris Climate Accord, the mayors and managers agreed that by 2050, the region would be net zero, and outlined a menu of mitigation options each municipality could undertake in order to advance toward this goal.
+As part of the summit, the Coalition also launched an ongoing task force to guide collaborative efforts to address vulnerabilities in the region’s communities and shared infrastructure.

-The Metro Mayors Climate Taskforce coordinates a regional and cross-governmental effort to protect critical infrastructure and other vital resources and systems.
-The Taskforce makes policy recommendations and sets regional priorities based on the goals outlined in the Climate Preparedness and Mitigation Commitments.
+The Metro Mayors Climate Taskforce coordinates a regional and cross governmental effort to protect critical infrastructure and other vital resource systems.
+The Taskforce makes policy recommendations and sets regional plans based on goals outlined in the Climate Preparedness and Mitigation Commitments.

 Opioid Working Group